THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 ideas are fantastic.
 It was hard for Job to believe in dragons but God said they

-in Eden at the start and will be with us again in the New Earth.
+and we expect they will be here again in the New Earth.

-speak of the phoenix—a bird of beauty from the first paradise.
+Legends also speak of the phoenix —a bird of beauty from the first paradise.

 The phoenix legend commemorates a bird that was raised to new life out of the